DanielTotev/Doner-Place/README.md

 # Doner-Place
-Shop for doners, created with Express.js and MongoDb.Exam preparaton for ExpressJs fundamentals coures at Software University
+Shop for doners, created with Express.js and MongoDb.Exam preparaton for "ExpressJs Fundamentals" course at Software University